 - Although the kidney beans are in chilli sauce, I felt a bit more heat was needed, so added 0.5 tsp chilli flakes.

-- We think the turkey mince mixture would be nice with rice if you fancied something different from turkey enchiladas…just top it with some grated cheese, to serve, along with some nachos!
+- Alternative way to serve - try the turkey mince mixture with rice if you fancy something different from turkey enchiladas…just top it with some grated cheese, and serve with some tortilla chips on the side!